sabnanih/ames-housing-basicML/README.md

 # Basic Machine Learning Algorithms on Ames Housing Dataset
-Manual implementation of basic machine learning algorithms like Linear Regression and Decision Trees on Ames Housing dataset - see LinReg.ipynb notebook for more details.
+Manual implementation of basic machine learning algorithms like Linear Regression and k-Nearest Neighbor Regression on Ames Housing dataset - see Ames.ipynb notebook for more details.